What are the links between menstruation, the menstrual cycle and sex life?

-periods, like sexuality, are the source of many taboos. taboosbut also beliefs and preconceived ideas that have no basis in fact.
+Menstruation, like sexuality, is the source of many taboos. taboosbut also beliefs and preconceived ideas that have no basis in fact.
 Sometimes, these beliefs can be relayed on social networks.
 This was confirmed by a Facebook post published earlier this week, which stated: "If her menstrual cycle changes, it's because she slept with someone else.
-Otherwise women's periods never change".
-In other words, if a woman's cycle is permanently or occasionally irregular, it's because she's had sex with someone other than her partner.
-Irregular periods cycles can be due to a multitude of factors.
+Otherwise, women's periods never change".
+In other words, if a woman's cycle is permanently or occasionally irregular, it must be because she has had sex with someone other than her partner.
+Irregular periods can be due to a multitude of factors.
 To protect yourself if you have an irregular cycle, you can use our menstrual panties.

 Of course, this idea is completely false, but the Facebook post was seen over 300,000 times in one week and shared hundreds of times, which raises a number of problems.